 The remaining 15%, less the factoring fee, is deposited into your account once the electric utility pays the invoice.
 This deposit settles the transaction.

 You can use the line as often as needed.
 It works much like a revolving facility that provides liquidity to cover essential business expenses.
-Read “How does factoring work?” to learn more.
+Read “How Does Factoring Work?” to learn more.

-4. Storm response issues
+4. Utility storm-response issues

 Electric utilities typically ramp up staff as part of their storm response and preparedness efforts.
 These ramp-ups can happen quickly as the utility assembles personnel in staging areas and prepares a response.